Helping Malians respond to harsh or changing climates through diversified livelihoods with a focus on food security, training and improved technology.

 - Strengthening disaster risk management capacities at local and national levels through dissemination of lessons learned in climate adaptation programs and training.

 The RIC4REC program works in 280 communities in 60 rural municipalities across three administrative regions of Mali: Mopti, Koulikoro, and Segou.

 Coordination with national policies and programs is fostered through a strong relationship with the Malian Agency for the Environment and Sustainable Development (AEDD).

-The project’s lessons learned will be shared systematically across national platforms on climate change such as the National Committee on Climate Change and through sector programs and projects with targeted advice on climate change adaptation best practices in Mali.
+The program’s lessons learned will be shared systematically across national platforms on climate change such as the National Committee on Climate Change and through sector programs and projects with targeted advice on climate change adaptation best practices in Mali.

 Partners include: AMASSA Afrique Verte, G-FORCE, ICRISAT, CCAFS, Sènèkèla (Orange Mali) and resource partners: Mali Women’s Engineers Association, and the Humanitarian Relief and Development Laboratory (HURDL).